Understanding DMARC Reports| EasyDMARC

 • SPF Authentication: This checks if the Return-Path domain in use is whitelisted in the DNS TXT Record, either your own domain or a third-party domain from your ESP.
 The result can be pass, fail, neutral, temperror, or permerror.

-• DKIM: This is the final DKIM result after checking the results of DKIM Alignment and DKIM Authentication, showing either pass or fail.
+• DKIM: This is the final DKIM result after checking the DKIM Alignment and DKIM Authentication results, showing either pass or fail.

 • DKIM Alignment: This checks if the DKIM Signature domain (d=) used matches the Sending domain.